CFornari/CIDIA-GUI/README.md

 **Note:** This is a work in progress, right now, features are constantly changing names and capabilities.

-## The Medical Imaging Interaction Toolkit (MITK)
+## 3rd Party Libraries
-All features are heavily dependent on the MITK project.
+All features are heavily dependent on the MITK project and Qt 5.

+    MITK: 2018.04.99
+    Qt:   5.12.8

 ## Modules
 The features of this application are divided as modules.